Rhod3/TWEB2017-Github-Analytics/README.md

 ## What does it display ?
 Basically, you can select a user from a pool of already processed users.
 A few stats will then be displayed:
 * A summary of how many words are contained in your commit message.
-A graph also displays the mean of how much words you put per commit message, sorted by language.
+A graph also displays the average number of words you put per commit message, sorted by language.
 * A word cloud of all the commit messages from the user.

 ## How can I run it locally ?